What is Familial Pancreatic Cancer?

 Given that individuals from FPC families, or individuals with germline genetic mutations in BRCA1, BRCA2, PALB2, CDKN2A, ATM, STK11, MLH1, MSH2, MSH6, PMS2, and EPCAM, are at increased risk for pancreatic cancer, there is special interest in researching pancreatic cancer screening for these high-risk individuals.
 It’s important to talk with your doctor about the screening options below, as each person is different.

 Current guidelines recommend that healthy individuals from FPC families should consider pancreatic cancer screening beginning at age 50, or 10 years younger than the earliest pancreatic cancer diagnosis in the family, if at least 1 of the pancreatic cancers in their family was in a first-degree relative.
 Guidelines also recommend that individuals with germline mutations in the genes listed above should consider screening beginning at age 50, or 10 years younger than the earliest pancreatic cancer diagnosis in the family, if they have a family history of pancreatic cancer.
-Guidelines recommend that all individuals with germline mutations in STK11, which causes Peutz-Jeghers syndrome, have screening regardless of their family history, typically beginning at age 30 to 35.
+Some experts have recommended that all individuals with germline mutations in STK11 (which causes Peutz-Jeghers syndrome) or CDKN2A (which causes familial atypical multiple mole melanoma syndrome), have screening regardless of their family history, with Peutz-Jeghers syndrome patients being recommended to begin screening at age 30 to 35.
 The screening tests that are most commonly used include:

 Magnetic resonance imaging (MRI) – An MRI uses magnetic fields to produce detailed images of the pancreas.